RunestoneInteractive/runestoneinteractive.github.io/source/directives/tab.rst

 **.. tab::**
     ``String``.
 Create a new tab and label the tab using the provided string.
-    A label is required, but may contain spaces.
+    A label is required, and may contain spaces.

-    If the tab contains a null content area, then the build process throws a warning and no tab appears in the rendered HTML.
+    If the tab contains a null content area, then the build process throws a warning and the tab will not appear in the rendered HTML.

     Any valid Sphinx or Runestone markup can reside within a tab.